-Attacks dipped in 2022 as cybercrime groups in Ukraine and Russia left regions impacted by the ongoing war.
-Now that they’ve relocated, cybercrime operations are escalating again, and most experts expect education-related cyberattacks to continue increasing in 2024.
+While attacks dipped several years ago as cybercrime groups in Ukraine and Russia left regions impacted by the war, now that they’ve relocated, cybercrime operations have escalated.
+Most experts expect education-related cyberattacks to continue increasing in the coming years.

 The education sector attracts cybercriminals.